The Lord Mayor

 “That’s right, Highstar.
 You know as well as I that the recovery of the crown is a major event.
 News of its discovery and of those who recovered it will spread far and wide.
 As will the name of the city they call home: Farport.
 As of today, there is no competition between your two guilds, friendly or otherwise.
 The Darkblades have now etched their names into that Book of Legends you hold so dear as bonafide heroes, while your motley group of–”

 “Heroes?” gasps Sir Elton, choking on the tobacco smoke curling around his head.
 He coughs for a full minute, struggling to gather it under control, gagging and hacking.

 The Lord Mayor watches, lips curled down, shaking his head.

 “Heroes?”
 Sir Elton croaks, once he can speak again.

 “As for your so-called guild, Highstar.
 Let me be quite clear.
 I’m watching.”

-“Gulfside shall heretofore be known far and wide as the home of the Darkblades, the heroic adventurers who recovered the Legendary crown of the Sun King.
-I won’t have some gang of troublemakers sullying their reputation, and by extension the reputation of Gulfside, by dragging them down into some petty contest of . . . urination?
-A pissing contest, to use the vulgarity you’re no doubt more accustomed to.”
+“Farport shall heretofore be known far and wide as the home of the Darkblades, the heroic adventurers who recovered the Legendary Crown of the Sun King.
+I won’t have some gang of troublemakers sullying their reputation, and by extension the reputation of Farport, by dragging them down into some petty contest of . . . urination?
+A pissing contest, to use the vulgarity you’re no doubt accustomed to.”
 His face is an expression of revulsion.
 “Honestly,” he continues, “distance?
 Duration?
 What is even judged in such contests?
 Regardless.
 The time for shenanigans is at an end.
 Is that understood?”

 * * *